Lad Na Recipe (Thai Noodles with Gravy)

 Cook the gravy

-• To serve, place the stir-fried noodles in a bowl or on a large plate and pour the gravy over them.
+• Place the noodles on a plate and pour the hot gravy over the top.
+Serve immediately.

 Notes